top of page

 These common childhood vision issues affect how light focuses on the retina, causing blurry vision.

-Signs: Squinting, sitting too close to screens, frequent eye rubbing.
+• Signs: Look for squinting, sitting too close to screens, and frequent eye rubbing.

 2. Strabismus (Crossed or Misaligned Eyes)

-If untreated, can lead to amblyopia (lazy eye).
+• If untreated, it can lead to amblyopia.

 3. Eye Allergies & Infections (Conjunctivitis, Digital Eye Strain)

-With increased screen time for learning and entertainment, more children are experiencing Digital Eye Strain (formerly called Computer Vision Syndrome).
+With increased screen time for learning and entertainment, more children are experiencing Digital Eye Strain.
 This condition occurs due to prolonged exposure to digital screens, causing:

 How to Reduce Digital Eye Strain in Kids